damianchavez/Eminem/README.md

+#Childhood
-        Marshall Mathers was born on 17 October 1972 in Saint Joseph, Missouri.
-He grew up without a father who after given chances to stay in contact with Marshall still chose not to.
+        <p>Marshall Mathers was born on 17 October 1972 in Saint Joseph, Missouri.
+He grew up without a father who after
+        given chances to stay in contact with Marshall still chose not to.
 His mother had a hard time keeping a job so the two were always on the move to different states.
 This impacted Marshall greatly because he would transfer schools a couple times a year so he never had close friends but he would get bullied for being the outcast of